aidantr/fuzzy-gfe/README.md

 ## Parallelization

 Our main estimation is run with 250 parallel cores.
-However, the number of cores can be selected in the `FCR` function (although this will change computation time).
+However, the `FCR` function can be run with any number of cores (although this will change computation time).